top of page

 Keep in mind that not every attraction or experience is available during Disney After Hours events.
 Many entertainment offerings, character meet-and-greets, restaurants, and gift shops are closed during these late-night hours.
 If you’re hoping for the full park experience, this may not be the night for it.

-🎟️ Want to know exactly which rides are open during After Hours at Magic Kingdom, EPCOT, or Hollywood Studios?📅 Need the full list of 2025 event dates?
+🎟️ Want to know exactly which rides are open during After Hours at Magic Kingdom, EPCOT, or Hollywood Studios?📅 Need an easy to save list of 2026 event dates?

 👉 Head over to our After Hours Attraction Cheat Sheets for the dates and for park-by-park attraction lists and important planning details!